AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ![image](../assets/List-Unsubscribe-1-click-template-SMTP.png)

-The above example will enable One-Click List-Unsubscribe for ISPs who support One-Click, while ensuring that receivers who do not support "mailto" List-Unsubscribe can still request unsubscribe via email.
+The above example will enable One-Click List-Unsubscribe for ISPs who support One-Click, while ensuring that receivers who do not support "mailto" can still request unsubscribe via email.

 #### Creating a typology rule to support One-Click List-Unsubscribe {#one-click-typology-rule}